responderi/Yatzy/documentation/tuntikirjanpito.md

-### Tuntikirjanpito
+﻿### Time usage
-Päivä | Tunnit | Kuvaus
+Date | Hours | Description
 --- | --- | ---
-15.03.2017 | 2h | Repositio luotu, työympäristö alustettu sekä dokumentaation aloittaminen
+15.03.2017 | 2h | Reposition created, initialized the work environment and started writing the documentation 20.03.2017 | 3h | Translated documentation in english and started programming
 ... | ... | ...